openvinotoolkit/model_api/docs/model-configuration.md

 1. `aspect_ratio`: float - image aspect ratio which is going to be processed.
 Reshapes network to match a given size
 1. `confidence_threshold`: float - pose confidence threshold
 1. `delta`: float
-1. `size_divisor`: int - width and height of the rehaped model will be a multiple of this value
+1. `size_divisor`: int - width and height of the reshaped model will be a multiple of this value
 1. `padding_mode`: str - center or right_bottom
 #### `OpenPose`
 1. `target_size`: int - image resolution which is going to be processed.
 Reshapes network to match a given size
 1. `aspect_ratio`: float - image aspect ratio which is going to be processed.
 Reshapes network to match a given size
 1. `confidence_threshold`: float - pose confidence threshold
 1. `upsample_ratio`: int - upsample ratio of a model backbone
-1. `size_divisor`: int - width and height of the rehaped model will be a multiple of this value
+1. `size_divisor`: int - width and height of the reshaped model will be a multiple of this value
 #### `MaskRCNNModel`
 1. `confidence_threshold`: float - probability threshold value for bounding box filtering
 1. `labels`: List - list of class labels